HOME / ABOUT US / Privacy & Cookies Policy

-If you wish to request this information please contact email@example.com or call +44 (0) 20 3196 6659.
+If you wish to request this information please contact email@example.com.
 We will then send you a form which you will need to complete and send back to us by email.
-We will also require you to provide two forms of identification.
+We may require you to provide up to two forms of identification.
 Once we have received your information request and your identification we will respond within one month.

 We may make changes to this policy.
 If we do make any significant changes to the way we collect and process your personal information we will make this clear on the Climate Strategies website, or by contacting you directly.

 7. Raising Queries or Concerns

 If you have any questions, comments, or concerns about data protection at Climate Strategies please contact our team at firstname.lastname@example.org.
 If you are not satisfied with the response you receive from us for any reason then you may wish to contact the Information Commissioner’s Office via https://ico.org.uk.